 is Assistant Professor of Architecture and Territorial Planning at the ETH Department of Architecture.
 From 2011-15 she held research professorship at the ETH Future Cities Laboratory in Singapore, studying the relationship between a city and its hinterland.
 In 2006 she joined the ETH as head of research at Studio Basel Contemporary City Institute and the professorial chairs held by Diener and Meili, where she taught research studios on cities and on territories such as Hong Kong and the Nile Valley.
 Milica graduated with distinction from the Faculty of Architecture in Belgrade and received Master’s degree from the Dutch Berlage Institute for her thesis on Belgrade’s post-socialist urban transformation.
 Since 2000, she worked on projects in different spatial scales and visual media.
 With Studio Basel she authored and edited Belgrade.
 Formal / Informal: A Research on Urban Transformation, and The Inevitable Specificity of Cities.
 She contributes essays on urbanism, architecture and art to various magazines and publications.

-studied landscape planning with focus on landscape architecture and territorial research at the TU Berlin, the ETH Zurich and the School of Design, Mysore.
+studied landscape architecture at the TU Berlin, the ETH Zurich and the School of Design, Mysore.
 He graduated from the TU Berlin Chair of Landscape Architecture and Open Space Planning in 2012.
 His graduation thesis, focused on the influence of the Cauvery River on the territory of South India, was supported by a DAAD, German Academic Exchange Service, fellowship.
 After working as freelance landscape architect he joined the team of Milica Topalovic at the Future Cities Laboratory in Singapore in June 2013, and moved with the team to the ETH Zurich in August 2015.

 studied landscape planning and open space design at the Technical University Berlin, ETH Zurich and the School of Design, Mysore.
 Before joining ETH Future Cities Laboratory, she practiced landscape architecture and regional planning in Germany and Switzerland.
 Before moving to ETH Zurich in 2015, she worked as a researcher at the chair of Architecture and Territorial Planning and the chair of Territorial Organization, ETH Future Cities Laboratory in Singapore from 2013-15.